How To Write A College Paper (10 Best Tips)

 Field research, observational research, and creating your own sets of data

 Here things get a bit more complicated.
-You actually need to go into the field and get your hands dirty.
+You need to go into the field and get your hands dirty.
 If you’re testing a scientific hypothesis, you’ll need to prove it or disprove it by collecting a statistically relevant amount of data.
-To gather this data, you may need to interview, send out surveys, observe behavior, or measure phenomena in real-time.
+To gather this data, you may need to interview, send out surveys, observe behavior, or measure phenomena in real time.

 General tips for writing your college paper